-In last week’s article, we discussed two tools business owners can use to prevent departing employees from harming their companies.
+In last week’s article, we discussed how business owners can protect the business by preventing departing employees from harming their companies.
 We suggested that advisors help owners offset the potential disadvantages of these agreements by simultaneously initiating incentive plans.
-Today, we pick up the discussion there: Can you turn a potentially disagreeable confrontation between owner and employee into a win-win conversation?
+Today, we pick up the discussion there: Can an advisor turn a potentially disagreeable confrontation between owner and employee into a win-win conversation?

 The consequences of a departure are immediate: